GregoireBellon/M1-Architecture-Distribuee/README.md

 ./gradlew test
 ```

-The OpenStreetMap API is not called by default to prevent ban issues.
-To change this behaviour you can set the `ACTIVATE_OSM` flag to true in `VirtualCRM/src/main/java/com/ArchiDistribuee/VirtualCRM/service/VirtualLeadService.java`
+The OpenStreetMap API is by default for demonstration purpose, but if you want to make ambitious request, you shoud disable it in order to not be banned.
+To change this behaviour you can set the `ACTIVATE_OSM` flag to false in `VirtualCRM/src/main/java/com/ArchiDistribuee/VirtualCRM/service/VirtualLeadService.java`

 ### SimpleClient
 You need to have node 18 (or highter) installed on your computer, and a recent thrift version.